smin95/da4ls_exercise_solution/README.md

-# Data Analysis for the Life Sciences with R: Exercise Solutions
+# Data Analysis for the Life Sciences with R: Exercise Solutions (Unofficial)

 Seung Hyun (Sam) Min